 Commemorations and events

-We continually monitor things like the anniversaries of significant events in Lewes history, and often work in partnership with other organizations and groups to mark these appropriately.
+Lewes Town Council continually monitors anniversaries of significant events in Lewes and British history.
+The council often works in partnership with other organisations and groups to mark these appropriately.

 Lewes Neighbourhood Plan